18F/identity-idp/docs/encryption-and-key-rotation.md

 When sessions expire, the ciphertext they contain is deleted.

-When a user loses their password and requests a reset, if the user has encrypted private PII stored with us, they are also prompted for their recovery code.
+When a user loses their password and requests a reset, if the user has encrypted private PII stored with us, they are also prompted for their backup code.
-The recovery code acts as a backup password.
-Their PII can be decrypted, a new recovery code generated, and the PII re-encrypted.
-If the user loses their recovery code and their password, they will need to go through the proofing process again after they reset their password.
+The backup code acts as a backup password.
+Their PII can be decrypted, a new backup code generated, and the PII re-encrypted.
+If the user loses their backup code and their password, they will need to go through the proofing process again after they reset their password.

 In order to facilitate fast lookups of existing SSNs and help prevent